Frequently Asked Questions about Lehigh River Rafting

 Your vehicle will remain at the Lehigh River Rafting Center and our free shuttle buses will take you to and from the river.
 Shuttle times to and from the Lehigh River vary with each trip and traffic conditions.

 River depths vary.
 Slow, calmer stretches of water tend to be those that are deeper.
 Faster, choppy water tends to be shallow, often 4 feet deep or less.
 Regardless of the depth, however, if you should find yourself overboard (this is rare) in fast moving water, the proper procedure is to float on your back, feet pointed downstream.
 Don’t attempt to stand until the water is less than 18 inches deep.
 A guide or nearby raft will assist you, or you may prefer to simply swim to shore.
-For more information about safety procedures on the Lehigh River watch our safety video.

 Swimming ability is not required.
 Nevertheless, if you are especially apprehensive in or around water, you may want to consider one of our land-based adventures like trail biking or paintball games.
 Rafting, by its nature, places you on, in or around water most of the day.